Affiliate Disclosure

 - Work on firm, level ground.
 A sloped driveway is not an acceptable work surface.
 Concrete is strongly preferred over asphalt, which can deform under point loads.

-- Engage the handbrake and chock the wheels that stay on the ground.
+- Engage the parking brake and chock the wheels that stay on the ground.
 Both.
 Every time.

 - Never use a jack as a stand.
 Jack it up, set the stands, lower the vehicle onto the stands, then go under.
 In that order.